ShivashishY/shiva/content/posts/actual-mining-transactions.md

 0 1 2 3 4 5 6 7 8 9

 Hexadecimal means base 16, axioms derived from a Greek word for 10 and 10 from the Greek word for.
 In a hexadecimal system, each digit has 16 possibilities, but in our numeric system, only 10 ways of representing numbers are provided (0-9).
-Therefore, you have to hide the letters, especially the letters A, B, C, D, E, and F. In the hexadecimal system, these are the values ​​of each digit:
+Therefore, you have to hide the letters, especially the letters A, B, C, D, E, and F. In the hexadecimal system, these are the values of each digit:

 ## Thank you very much, so what does discrimination have to do with mining 64-digit hexadecimal numbers?